 Karen Karbo is the author of the best-selling kick ass women trilogy, including The Gospel According to Coco Chanel and How Georgia Became O’Keefee.
 Her memoir, The Stuff of Life, was a New York Times Notable Book and a winner of the Oregon Book Award for Creative Nonfiction.
 Her essays have appeared in Tin House, the New York Times, Esquire, Elle, Vogue and salon.com.

 Maggie Nelson’s books of nonfiction include The Art of Cruelty: A Reckoning, Bluets, and The Red Parts: A Memoir.
 Recent books of poetry include Something Bright, Then Holes , and Jane: A Murder, a finalist, the PEN/ Martha Albrand Award for the Art of the Memoir.
 She is the recipient of a 2010 Guggenheim Fellowship in Nonfiction, and a 2011 NEA grant in poetry.
-Since 2005, she has taught on the faculty of the School of Critical Studies at CalArts.
+The Argonauts, a work of autobiography/theory forthcoming from Graywolf Press in May 2015.